 Many of us adults grab a cup of coffee to help us kickstart our day but coffee consumption among teenagers is growing and, as a parent, you may be wondering if that’s a good thing.
 The common perception is that coffee is bad for adolescents.
 So, should you allow your teens to drink coffee?

 The simple answer is yes but strictly in moderation as an excess of caffeine can be dangerous.

-Many, including myself, drink one, two, or even five cups of coffee daily to keep us all day functional.
+Many, me included, drink two, three or even five cups of coffee daily to keep us all day functional.
 Of course, our interest is not so much about the coffee but its caffeine content.

 The effects of caffeine are different for each person.
 Some people might feel jolted and jittery from a single cup of coffee while others will feel nothing from drinking three cups.
 The best amount of coffee depends on your personal tolerance levels to it.

 That being said, no doubt that there is a daily maximum consumption limit of 1 cup for teenagers that you should not surpass regularly.
 Teenagers should avoid consuming more than 100mg of caffeine in 24 hours.

 It is easy to think that coffee will affect teenagers the same way as adults, but it isn’t necessarily true.
 It is believed that teenagers are more likely to develop a caffeine dependence by drinking coffee regularly.